chaosmail/chaosmail.github.com/_posts/2018-08-07-intro-to-bigdata-hadoop-and-spark.md

 [Apache Hadoop][hadoop-web] is a framework for storing and processing massive amounts of data on commodity hardware.
 It is a collection of services that sit together in the [Hadoop repository][hadoop-repo].

-* Hadoop Distributed File System (HDFS): a distributed file system
+* HDFS: a distributed file system
-* Apache Yarn: a cluster resource manager
-* MapReduce: a high-level framework for distributed processing
+* MapReduce: a framework for distributed processing
+* Yarn: a cluster resource manager

-**HDFS** (Hadoop Distributed File System) is a distributed filesystem that stores and replicates data across multiple nodes.
-HDFS is the open-source implementation of the [Google File System (GFS)][gfs-paper] paper published by Jeff Dean and Sanjay Ghemawat in 2003.
-It consists of a *name node* (master) and multiple *data node* services.
-The *name node* stores the references to the data blobs and takes care of the filesystem management, meta operations and file access operations.
-The *data nodes* are responsible for storing the data blobs on the local filesystem of the nodes.
+**HDFS** (Hadoop Distributed File System) is a distributed file system that stores and replicates data in blobs across multiple nodes in a cluster.
+HDFS is the open-source implementation of the [Google File System (GFS)][gfs-paper] paper published by Jeff Dean and Sanjay Ghemawat at Google in 2003.

-**MapReduce** is a [theoretical concept for distributed processing][mapreduce-paper] published by Jeff Dean and Sanjay Ghemawat in 2004 and an open-source implementation in the repository of Apache Hadoop.
-Both, the  open-source implementation of MapReduce as well as HDFS were a cornerstone of Hadoop 1 and responsible for its success.
-In Hadoop 1, MapReduce ran as a service directly on top of the *data nodes*.

-In the MapReduce concept from 2004, we limit the amount of operations to *Map* and *Reduce*.
-The *Map* operation is a simple transformation of key/value tuples whereas the *Reduce* operation is an aggregation of values by key.
-In between both phases during the *Shuffle*, the data of the same key is loaded to the local disk of the same nodes.
-Multiple of these MapReduce phases can be executed in sequence where each output is written back to HDFS.
-The paper of Dean and Ghemawat shows that once an algorithm is written in MapReduce operations, it can automatically be parallelized on a distributed system.
-It also shows that many complex algorithms can be written in MapReduce style (such as Reverse Web-Link Graph, Inverted Index, Distributed Sort, etc.).

-*EAJ: this is almost impossible to write understandably and concicely without an entire blog to address it.
-I think it is essential to really emphasize how HDFS and MapReduce were designed as one framework and either one would be somewhat pointless without the other.
-And that they are by no means "general purpose" solutions.
-Also maybe focus even more on clarify the distinction between the concept of MapReduce and the implementation of the MapReduce engine - I personally found this super confusing at first.*
+HDFS consists of a *name node* and multiple *data nodes*.
+The *name node* holds the references to the data blobs and takes care of the file system and meta operations whereas the *data nodes* store the data in blobs on the local file system.

+**MapReduce** is a high-level framework for distributed processing of large data sets that abstracts developers' code into *Map* (transformation) and *Reduce* (aggregation) operations.
+By doing so, the code can automatically run in parallel on a distributed system.
+MapReduce is an open-source implementation of the [MapReduce: Simplified Data Processing on Large Clusters][mapreduce-paper] paper published by Jeff Dean and Sanjay Ghemawat at Google in 2004.

+> Due to the same name of the paper and the open-source implementation, the term *MapReduce* can lead to confusion between the original concept and the framework.

+Similar to both Google papers, HDFS and MapReduce were designed and developed to function as one single framework for distributed processing of large data sets.
+MapReduce takes advantage of data replication in HDFS by moving computations to the same physical machine were the data is stored.
+In Hadoop 1, the MapReduce services ran directly on the *data nodes* without any resource manager.

-**Apache Yarn** (acronym for *Yet Another Resource Negotiator*) is a distributed resource manager and job scheduler responsible for managing the node resources (CPU and RAM) of the cluster and for scheduling jobs on the cluster.
-It consists of a *resource manager* (master) and multiple *node manager* services (client, 1 per node).
-Yarn was introduced in Hadoop 2 to decouple the MapReduce engine from the cluster resource management.
+**Apache Yarn** (acronym for *Yet Another Resource Negotiator*) is a distributed resource manager and job scheduler for managing the cluster resources (CPUs, RAM, GPUs, etc.) and for scheduling and running distributed jobs on a Hadoop cluster.
+It was introduced in Hadoop 2 to decouple the MapReduce engine from the cluster resource management and allowed more services to run on-top of Hadoop.
+Hence, instead of starting services on each of the nodes individually one can submit a service to Yarn which takes care of the resource negotiation, distribution of the service to all requested nodes, execution of the service, log collection, etc.

-~~As an application developer, one usually doesn't communicate with Yarn directly but with a framework or processing/execution engine on top of Yarn such as MapReduce, Tez or Spark.
-Analysts and Data Scientists often use a higher-level abstraction or API for distributing the code on the cluster and to access the data, such as Hive, Pig or Spark SQL.~~ (Maybe not needed?)
+Yarn consists of a *resource manager* service to negotiate cluster resources and multiple *node manager* services that manage the execution of processes on each of the nodes.

 Although not managed in the same repository as Apache Hadoop, I often like to mention Apache Zookeeper as another integral building block of Hadoop. **Apache Zookeeper** is a distributed synchronized transaction-based in-memory key-value store.
 Many Hadoop services use Zookeeper for storing dynamic configuration (available nodes per partition, current master, etc.), leader election, synchronization, and much more.

-*EAJ: How does this relate to/differ from the original hadoop 1 distribution?*

-*EAJ: To understand what it means to "run a service on top of Hadoop", I feel it is essential to understand what a typical Hadoop deployment looks like - what is run, managed and stored where - even if just as an example.
-I found this very difficult to wrap my head around.*

-There are many other services related to or included in the Hadoop stack.
-Most of these service run on top of Hadoop because they utilize one or more of its main components:
+Nowadays, there are many other services related to or included in the Hadoop stack.

-* HDFS as distributed storage
-* Yarn as resource manager
-* Zookeeper for synchronization and leader election
-* Hive as a Metastore

 Here is a (small) list of distributed services on Hadoop:

 * Batch Processing
   - Hive